 AD user import processes

 On-demand imports may be executed from the Issuetrak interface.
 Scheduled imports may be defined within the interface.
-For scheduled imports to execute at the proper intervals, a Windows Scheduled Task must also be created on the Web server hosting Issuetrak.

-The AD integration queries the AD server requesting current data related to the specified Group/OU.
+The AD LDAP integration queries the AD server requesting current data related to the specified Group/OU.
 For users within this Group/OU, other Group/OU memberships related to Issuetrak are also translated.
 This information is then compared and applied to the Issuetrak user tables as needed.